ike10/bestTweets/README.md

 * Number of tweets retrieved from the user is limited on the standard plan
 * Time range which tweets can be searched for is limited on the standard plan
 * More work to be done to handle error from API
+* More work to be exclude retweeted tweets